 Over 90% of migraine sufferers are sensitive to light.[1,2] During a migraine attack, sufferers are bothered by light and prefer to be in a dark room.
 Migraineurs are particularly sensitive to non-incandescent indoor lighting sources such as fluorescent lights, computer monitors, and gas-vapor lamps.

 Although nearly all migraine sufferers report light sensitivity (photophobia) during attacks, and many report that light can trigger an attack, there are no treatments that specifically address this facet of this disease.

 Ocular Migraine or “Migraine with Aura”

 About a third of the migraine sufferers in the U.S. experience migraine with aura.
 Of course, everyone is different, and symptoms vary by person and sometimes by attack.
 These migraines are believed to be caused by the same stimuli as a normal migraine headache, but the symptoms vary.
 Symptoms may come in the form of enlarging blind spot, wavy or zig-zag lines surrounding the blind spot, and other vision impairments.
 Often these migraines are painless and will resolve without medication in 20 to 30 minutes.
-Learn more about ocular migraines and migraines with an aura.

 The Science behind Light Sensitivity

 The physiological basis of light sensitivity has always been a mystery: Why is it that when one looks at a bright light, such as the sun, one feels pain?
 Why can light trigger a painful migraine attack?
 What part of the eye transforms light into a painful stimulus?